-Around 45 per cent of fares are subject to regulation (by the Secretary of State in England and Wales and Scottish Ministers in Scotland).
+Around 45 per cent of fares are subject to regulation (by the Secretary of State in England, Welsh Minister in Wales and Scottish Ministers in Scotland).
 Regulated fares are set by a formula based on the RPI figure for the previous July, and for many years with a degree of flexibility (called the ‘fares basket’ or ‘flex’).
 All other fares are set commercially by train operators.

-The regulated fare increase for 2016 was 1% (based on an RPI +/-0 formula); the total fare increase was 1.1%.
+The regulated fare increase in England for 2017 is 1.9% (based on an RPI +/-0 formula); the total fare increase was 2.3%.
 This disguises variations across different routes.